 Look at it this way.
 If you create a product, and offer it to the world, what’s the worst that can happen?
 Maybe no one will buy it, or if they do buy it, maybe they’ll ask for a refund.
 So what?
 You got some product creation experience and learned some valuable information about the needs of your market.
 Lick your wounds, issue the refund and create your next product.
 That’s what a successful business does.

 For example, have you ever heard of the Apple Newton?
 It was an early version of the PDA and one of Apple’s many failed products in the 1990′s.
 Although it hung around a few years, it was eventually blown out of the water by the Palm Pilot.

-Today, Apple is a one of the two most valuable companies in the world, second only to Exxon Mobile.
+Today, Apple is a one of the most valuable companies in the world.
 Why is that?
 Because they didn’t let a few failed products stop them.
 They took their lumps, learned their lessons and went on to create some of the most revolutionary and sought-after products on the planet.